MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ### Use it to create new kinds of Assistive Technologies

 This is one of my favorites, and it uses the ["Face Pointer" plugin](https://handsfree.js.org/ref/plugin/facePointer.html) to allow you to move a pointer with your face, scroll pages, and click on things.
-It's powered by the [Jeeliz Weboji model](https://handsfree.js.org/ref/model/weboji.html)
+It's powered by the [Jeeliz Weboji model](https://handsfree.js.org/ref/model/weboji.html) and a few face plugins.

 ![Face Pointers](https://media0.giphy.com/media/Iv2aSMS0QTy2P5JNCX/giphy.gif)